Admitted International Students

 - Let your admission counselor know if you are interested in participating in any athletics or other student activities on campus, so you can arrange to start practice or rehearsal on time.
 (Note: Students participating in athletics will also need to submit additional medical forms.)

-- Arrange for your flight to arrive at Chicago O'Hare International Airport on Monday, September 9, 2013, and provide your Admission Counselor with your flight details no later than Friday, September 6th, so the Office of International Programs staff can meet you at the airport and bring you to campus (students who will be living on-campus).
+- Arrange for your flight to arrive at Chicago O'Hare International Airport on Monday, September 8, 2014 for Fall Entry or Thursday, January 2, 2014 for Winter entry, and provide your Admission Counselor with your flight details no later than Friday, September 5th (or Friday, December 27th), so the Office of International Programs staff can meet you at the airport and bring you to campus (students who will be living on-campus).

 - TIP: Students arriving on other dates may need to arrange their own transportation to campus.
-Please be aware that F-1 visa regulations do not allow for arrival in the U.S. more than 30 days prior to the first day of classes; this means students arriving in the U.S. to start classes on September 16, 2013 cannot enter the U.S. in F-1 status until August 18, 2013.
+Please be aware that F-1 visa regulations do not allow for arrival in the U.S. more than 30 days prior to the first day of classes; this means students arriving in the U.S. to start classes on September 15, 2014 cannot enter the U.S. in F-1 status until August 17, 2014.
+Students starting classes on Monday, January 6, 2014 cannot enter the U.S. before December 8, 2014.

 - Note: Due to recent changes in U.S. regulations, please be sure to book your flights to allow at least three (3) hours between connecting flights if your first entry to the U.S. will be at an airport other than Chicago O'Hare.
 (An example of this would be if you were to fly into Miami or Los Angeles to change planes before flying to Chicago.)
 You will have to go through immigration and customs when you first land in the U.S. Allowing less than three hours between flights could mean that you miss your connecting flight in the case of delays going through immigration.

 - Contact your roommate/s.
-You will receive your housing assignment and contact information for your roommate/s over the summer once housing has been finalized.
+You will receive your housing assignment and contact information for your roommate/s over the summer (in December for Winter Term) once housing has been finalized.
 Getting in contact before you arrive helps make your first days on campus much easier!
-For detailed information about what to pack for arrival and check-in, meal plans, the residence hall calendar and more, check out our Housing Packet.
+For detailed information about what to pack for arrival and check-in, meal plans, the residence hall calendar and more, check out our International Transfer Housing Packet or our International Freshman Housing Packet.

 - Consider how you plan to pay your first term tuition.
 Your electronic invoice is available on Merlin; as part of our efforts to be environmentally friendly, North Central does not issue paper invoices.

-- Check out your options for enrolling in a payment plan here.
+- If you would like to spread out your tuition, room and board payments, enroll in a payment plan here.

 Applying for an F-1 Student Visa